dfds/crossplane-configuration-dfds/README.md

 ## Installing the Configuration Package

-- Execute `kubectl crossplane install dfdsdk/dfds-infra` to get the latest version, or use a release tag to install a specific version
+- Execute `docker pull dfdsdk/dfds-infra && kubectl crossplane install provider dfdsdk/dfds-infra` to get the latest version, or use a release tag to install a specific version

 ## Upgrading the Configuration Package